Whittier Street Health Center: History

-In June 2018, the center's CEO, Frederica Williams, terminated 20 employees days before a vote to unionize.
-Ms. Williams attributed the sudden decision to a loss of grant funding, but many employees point out that the health center had been waging an anti-union campaign, hiring consultants and forcing employees to attend anti-union meetings during work hours.
-Ms. Williams makes approximately $461,000 a year in compensation.
+In June 2018, Williams terminated 20 employees days before a vote to unionize.
+Williams attributed the sudden decision to a loss of grant funding, but many employees pointed out that the health center had been waging an anti-union campaign, hiring consultants and forcing employees to attend anti-union meetings during work hours.

-In June 2018, three days prior to the vote to unionize, Whittier Street Health Center CEO and President, announced the need to lay-off 20 employees as the result of the end of one if its federal grants.
 At the request of union organizers, Boston Mayor Martin Walsh intervened and offered to help Whittier find the funds to retain the fired workers.
 The workers were reinstated after Whittier management received assurances of funding assistance from Boston City Hall.
 A small number of employees, mainly doctors and clinicians, voted to join the union, 1199SEIU United Healthcare Workers East.
 Despite the controversy, a few days later the board of directors voted to name the health center's main building after executive director Williams, prompting a scathing column in the Boston Globe.

 On January 27, 2020, WSHC announced it has withdrawn recognition from 1199SEIU United Healthcare Workers East after a majority of the employees in the professional bargaining unit represented by the union submitted a petition asking Whittier to withdraw recognition from the union.

 Whittier Street Health Center was the first health center in Roxbury, to establish drive-thru and walk-up COVID-19 Testing sites for all Boston residents.